Ten Tips On How To Choose The Best Wedding Photographer For You.

 You’re in full swing of wedding planning and its come time to find the perfect photographer.
 This is where things get fun but can also be stressful.
 What do you look for in a photographer?
 So many brides get to this part of the planning process and just have NO idea where to start or what to look for.
-As a photographer myself, I wanted to share my thoughts and advice for you to help you find the best photographer out there and to help make this process a smooth one.
+As a photographer myself, I wanted to share my thoughts and advice on how to choose the best wedding photographer out there and to help make this process a smooth one.

 Photography, to me, is one of the most important vendors you can invest in on your wedding day. (ok so I may be a little biased on this one, but for good reasoning).
 Read up, take some notes on this one Y’all!
 Everything I discuss will help you in picking that perfect photographer that suits your wants and needs.

-Why is a photographer so important to get right?
+Why is a choosing a photographer so important to get right?

 You see, there isn’t just one quick answer for this.
 But my best answer for you is the fact that they are the ones responsible for capturing your memories and putting them onto paper, or film, or your wedding album.
 These images are the one thing you will have at the end of it all to look back on and remember your wedding day.
 To relive all of the amazing moments that come with it.
 This is one important job if you ask me.